When you get more commercial accounts for your snow business, you can simultaneously begin leveling up your snow business for the ultimate growth.

 High-dollar sales are important to the health and growth of your business.
 Unlike the snow, however, they’re not falling out of the sky.

-You gotta hunt them down.
+You have to hunt them down.

 Research is your first step to getting any commercial snow plowing contract.
 Research the properties in your service area and find a way to talk to the main decision maker: